ChronoByte/Chrono-Stasis-Engine/docs/README.md

 - Collect all the gameobjects (both dynamic and static) that are inside the fustrum and intersect with the projected ray.
 The static object collection is accelerated with the quadtree.
 - Loop through all this gameobjects.
 If they have mesh we calculate all its triangles and for each of them we test collision against the raycast (in the local space of the gameobject).
 We do this until we've loop through all gameobjects.

-_NOTE:_ Collected gameobjects are sorted by distance and we constantly check for minimum distance to avoid generating unnecessary triangles and speed up the process.

 ### Time managment & game mode

 When the engine is in game mode, the scene is seen though the game camera (which has frustum culling).
 We also keep an internal game clock (aside from the app clock) that will only run when the game mode is activated.
 Its dt will be passed to all the updates instead of the real time dt from the app.

 User can play, pause and tick and even modify the speed of the time in game.
-To mange all of the time propierties we have a time manager to set the time in all levels of the engine .
+To manAge all of the time propierties we have a time manager to set the time in all levels of the engine .

 ### Resource Management